isomerpages/csa-sicw1/pages/Registration.md

 <a href="https://www.gevme.com/sicw-govware2024?utm_source=website&amp;utm_medium=sicw" target="blank">![](/images/2024_regi_button.jpg)</a>

-**NOTICE OF TEMPORARY ONLINE REGISTRATION DOWNTIME**
-<br>Visitor online registration will be temporarily unavailable on 10 October from 0000hrs to 0900hrs (SGT) due to scheduled maintenance.
-We apologise for any inconvenience this may cause.

 **Notes:**
 * All prices are shown in Singapore Dollars (SGD)
 * The SG Public Service Rate is for attendees currently employed in a Singapore public sector office or organisation.
 Proof of employment, such as the Public Service Card or Civil Service Card, must be presented during badge collection.
 Registrants who fail to present this may be rejected at the discretion of the Organisers.